jeseyfried/xanthan-web.github.io/components/images.md

 ## That's a wrap
 That's all for basic images!

 We can also do [background scrollboxes](bg-scrollbox), [background switching](bg-switch), and [side scrolling](side-scroll).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In egestas augue sed malesuada ornare.
-Aliquam dignissim at est vel sagittis.
-Curabitur ornare nec nulla in mollis.
-Phasellus in lacinia mi.
-Vivamus vel odio imperdiet, faucibus urna id, egestas mi.
-Donec venenatis ut elit volutpat cursus.
-Sed vel quam nec nunc ornare vestibulum.
-Donec placerat, ipsum vel dignissim convallis, enim lorem pharetra est, id eleifend mauris magna commodo ligula.
-Sed et pharetra quam.
-Nullam imperdiet nisl vitae sapien vehicula, eu faucibus lectus semper.
-Proin nec sollicitudin orci.
-Vivamus sit amet nulla posuere, rutrum libero eget, porta mi.
-Duis gravida nisl mollis ligula tempor, vitae sodales turpis pretium.
-In auctor enim non mauris ornare, nec suscipit ligula venenatis.
+If you are having trouble getting your image to appear, you're not the first one to have this problem!
+It's a common issue for folks dipping their toes into coding.
+Hop over to our [troubleshooting page](../guides/troubleshooting).
+Probably, the image PATH and/or FILENAME does not match exactly where your image is located or the name of the file.